EMDR Therapy and EMDR Intensives

 Trauma is so profoundly disruptive that our very physiology and neurochemistry is dramatically and negatively impacted, even into adulthood.

-At Arbor Cove Therapy, LLC, Katie Smith uses EMDR therapy in multiple ways: as part of weekly or biweekly therapy with individual adult clients, sometimes integrated with expressive therapies; integrated with play and attachment-based work with parents and children; and in an intensives format, providing EMDR therapy in more concentrated sessions of half-day (3 hrs) or full-day (6 hrs) work.
-Intensives with Katie are available for clients who are in regular therapy with another therapist who is not trained in EMDR but would like to refer the client out just for EMDR as part of a larger treatment plan under their care.
-The best way to determine whether, and which form, of EMDR therapy, is best suited to your needs is to schedule a 20-minute consultation with Katie.
+At Arbor Cove Therapy, LLC, we have two EMDR therapists: L. Kathryn (Katie) Smith, LCSW, and Suzanne Clark, LPC.
+Katie and Suzanne both use EMDR therapy as part of weekly or biweekly therapy with individual adult clients, sometimes integrated with expressive therapies.
+Katie also frequently uses EMDR integrated with play and attachment-based work with children, and in an intensives format with adolescents and adults, providing EMDR therapy in more concentrated sessions of half-day (3 hrs) or full-day (6 hrs) work.
+Intensives are available for clients who are in regular therapy with another therapist who is not trained in EMDR but would like to refer the client out just for EMDR as part of a larger treatment plan under their care.
+The best way to determine whether, and which form, of EMDR therapy, is best suited to your needs is to schedule a 20-minute consultation.

 Visit the website for EMDRIA (the EMDR International Association) for more details on EMDR and free resources.
 The video below from EMDRIA will also provide more details on the benefits EMDR therapy offers:

 Contact Arbor Cove Therapy, LLC, to discuss scheduling trauma-focused therapy services for yourself or your child or adolescent.
 We serve the needs of Roswell, Alpharetta, Marietta, Cumming, Johns Creek, Sandy Springs, Canton, Woodstock, and the surrounding North Metro Atlanta area for counseling / psychotherapy, psychological testing, and telehealth / telemental health services.
-Telehealth / telemental health services are available to legal residents of Georgia (Kathryn Smith, LCSW, RPT; Lee Anne Dickerson, PsyD; Susan P. Richardson, MS, LPC, NCC), Virginia (Dr. Lee Anne Dickerson), and Florida (Kathryn Smith, LCSW, RPT).
+Telehealth / telemental health services are available to legal residents of Georgia (Kathryn Smith, LCSW, RPT; Lee Anne Dickerson, PsyD; Susan P. Richardson, MS, LPC, NCC; Suzanne Clark, MS, LPC), Virginia (Dr. Lee Anne Dickerson), and Florida (Kathryn Smith, LCSW, RPT).